-“Don’t ever be ashamed of loving the strange thins that make your weird little heart happy.”
+“Don’t ever be ashamed of loving the strange things that make your weird little heart happy.”

 Am I a misfit?